 Tuesday, 21 April 2026 - Up at 4am for a clear Cappadocia balloon flight after yesterday’s cancellation.
 Hundreds of balloons lifted at sunrise over fairy chimneys with Mt Erciyes in view.
 After landing, we explored Uchisar’s cave homes, pigeon houses, and Castle Rock.
-We joined a hands-on cooking class making lamb dishes, dolma and manti, then ended the day with wine and sunset over Red Valley.
+We joined a hands-on cooking class making lamb dishes, dolma, and manti, then ended the day with wine and sunset over Red Valley.

 Today the weather was clear and cool, fine for a hot air ballon ride.
 For the